 - Specify a Cron Job to use a Specific php.ini File

 - Cron Jobs with PHP and other File Types

-Note: You may need to adjust /home/ to /home#/ depending on the home directory your account resides on.
-To view the home directory for your account simply view the stats column on the main cPanel page of your account and look for the home directory.
+Depending on the home directory your account resides on you may need to adjust /home/ to /home#/.
+To view the home directory for your account, simply view the stats column on the main cPanel page of your account and look for the home directory.

 Optional flags are sometimes required for a PHP cron job:

 php -q /home/username/public_html/cron.php

 Command to run a shell script cron job: